What Are Smallholder Farms? Can They Save The Day?

 Despite smallholder farms being higher yielding, poverty is still rampant among farmers and their households.
 They often cannot afford basic needs.
 Investing or reinvesting in equipment is often difficult.

-Farm work is also labor intensive and tedious.
+Farm work is also labor-intensive and tedious.
 They face other problems like poor infrastructure such as roads to reach markets.
 They often don’t have proper storage facilities and limited access to financing.
 Farmers also have limited access to agricultural services.
-Getting a consultation from extension, or quality inputs especially seeds, fertilizers and equipment is difficult.
+Getting a consultation from extension, or quality inputs, especially seeds, fertilizers and equipment is difficult.

 Climate change and ever-changing weather patterns worldwide affect all farms.
 Today, many smallholder farmers and their households are one seasonal drought or flood away from hunger and malnutrition.